Paddylabs/UpdateOtherMails/README.md

 # PagerSync

-A customer had a requirement to populate the "othermails" attribute for certain hybrid entra users who were NOT mail enabled with an external email address
+A customer had a requirement to populate the "othermails" attribute for certain hybrid entra users who were NOT licenced & mail enabled; with an external email address

 To do this we picked an attribute for the AD User (pager) and added the external email address for each user to that attribute.